Jung-Min Lee, M.D.

 Biography

-Dr. Lee is a graduate of Yonsei University, Wonju College of Medicine in South Korea.
+Dr. Lee is a board-certified medical oncologist, an NIH Lasker Clinical Research Scholar, and an elected member of the American Society for Clinical Investigaton.
+She is a graduate of Yonsei University, Wonju College of Medicine in South Korea.
 She completed residency training in internal medicine at the Albert Einstein Medical College, followed by a clinical research fellowship on breast cancer functional imaging at the Memorial Sloan-Kettering Cancer Center in New York.
-Dr. Lee came to NCI for medical oncology training in the Medical Oncology Branch (MOB).
+Dr. Lee came to NCI for medical oncology training in the Medical Oncology Branch (MOB)/CCR/NCI.
 After completing a fellowship, she established her own clinical and translational program which studies the therapeutic potential of DNA damage response pathways and cell biology of ovarian cancer.
 She became an NIH Lasker Clinical Research Scholar in 2016 and was awarded tenure from NIH in 2024.
-Dr. Lee maintains her research focuses on the scientifically driven clinical trials and translational studies of ovarian cancer.
-Dr. Lee holds board certification for the practice of medical oncology.
-She now leads multiple clinical trials through the Center for Cancer Research/NCI and NRG Oncology.
+Her work has been recognized by the inaugural Jane C. Wright MD ASCO Young Investigator Award, Ovarian Cancer Research Award by the Foundation for Women's Cancer, NCI/CTEP Career Development Letter of Intent (CrDL) Award, Exceptional Mentor Award by NCI Office of Work Planning and Development, NCI Director's Award for Clinical Science and Federal Technology Transfer Award.
+Dr. Lee maintains her research focuses on the scientifically driven clinical trials and translational studies of ovarian cancer and other gynecologic malignancies.
+She now leads multiple clinical trials through Center for Cancer Research/NCI, GOG foundation, and NRG Oncology.

 Selected Publications